scBGI/scBiMapping/README.md

 ## Tutorials for tasks 1 and 2

-We provide 8 demos to further demonstrate how to conduct dimension reduction and reference-based cell type annotation using scBiMapping; Details can be found in the Tutorials folder and https://nbviewer.org/github/scBGI/scBiMapping/tree/main/Turtorials.
+We provide several demos to further demonstrate how to conduct dimension reduction and reference-based cell type annotation using scBiMapping; Details can be found in the Tutorials folder and https://nbviewer.org/github/scBGI/scBiMapping/tree/main/Turtorials.

 ## Scripts to reproduce primary experimental results